Why Do We Sleep Better When It Rains?

 Let’s be honest: rain slows things down.
 People cancel plans, traffic eases, and there's less pressure to be “on.”
 That slower pace can extend into your evening routine.
 Fewer distractions and a more tranquil environment make it easier to wind down, turn off screens, and prioritize rest.

-While we can’t control the weather, we can learn from how it affects our bodies and minds.
-Rainy nights offer the perfect blend of soothing sound, cool air, and psychological comfort.
 So next time the clouds roll in and the drops start falling, take a deep breath, snuggle into your sleep hoodie, and let nature’s lullaby do its thing.